lll-lll-lll-lll/sqdif/README.md

 ## Usage
 The program can be executed from the command line with the following options:
 - --sql-file: Path to the SQL file to process
-- --output-file: Path to the output file
+- --output-file: Path to the output file (optional)
 - --override: Flag to indicate whether to overwrite the existing output file (optional)
 - --prompt: Flag to specify the prompt to be passed to GPT (optional)
 ## License